LBC building

 About J.J.
 Master

-Joseph J. Master was an accounting professor from 1964-1996.
-During his tenure at Stetson, he also served as accounting department chair, a University trustee and as the Christian Lindback Chair.
+Joseph J. Master was an accounting professor from 1964 to 1996.
+During his tenure at Stetson, he also served as the accounting department chair, a University trustee, and the Christian Lindback Chair.
 Master developed what became a premier accounting program, educating hundreds of future accountants.

-Master was a founding member of the Stetson Business School Foundation, Inc. A business partner in various ventures, he also served as a consultant to both domestic and international businesses.
-Master was also recognized as the first Accounting Professor of the Year by the Florida Institute of Certified Public Accountants.
-He was Presented with an honorary Doctor of Laws degree by Stetson University and was the Winner of the McInery Award.
+Master was a founding member of the Stetson Business School Foundation, Inc. A business partner in various ventures, he also served as a consultant to domestic and international businesses.
+The Florida Institute of Certified Public Accountants recognized Master as the first Accounting Professor of the Year.
+Stetson University presented him with an honorary Doctor of Laws degree, and he was the Winner of the McInery Award.